“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Eligible full-time, part-time and postgraduate students studying Higher Education courses can apply for Disabled Students’ Allowances.

-If you are a full time or part time, undergraduate or postgraduate home student you may be eligible to apply for funding through the Disabled Students’ Allowance (DSA).
-Please contact us to discuss your eligibility if you are studying a short course or few modules.
+If you are a full-time or part-time, undergraduate or postgraduate home student you may be eligible to apply for funding through the Disabled Students’ Allowance (DSA).
+Please contact us to discuss your eligibility if you are studying a short course or a few modules.

 Please note that you can apply for DSAs up to 6 months before you begin your course, so you should apply as early as you are able to.
-You do not have to have decided which University you will be attending to do so.
+You do not have to have decided which university you will be attending in order to apply.

 There are four different elements to the Disabled Students’ Allowance and you may be recommended support that comes under one, two or all of these areas: